zjrohrbach/markdown-wkshts/Physics-Agenda.md

 Announcements
 -------------
+- Quiz on Simple Harmonic Motion on Thu-Fri of next week
 - Project presentations start on Mar 14.
 - Keep bringing your computer and charger with you to class.
 - Test Corrections for the first two tests must be turned in by midterm (Fri, 3/11)